PabloDons/GravitySim/README.md

 ### Todo list
 - Creating your own planets
 - Dragging or scrolling to move the view
-- Make window follow planets
+- Making window follow planets